gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 In this DR architecture, you have to define a DR User-Defined Group with the steps that allow for a full recovery plan during switchover/failover operations to *Region2*:

 * **Stop the Object Storage replication** in the bucket that is the replication target.
-This allows you to be able to use it as a normal bucket for both reading and writing operations.
+This allows you to use it as a normal bucket for both reading and writing operations.
-* **Switch the synonyms** from to the base tables mapped on the files stored in the Region1 bucket, to the base tables mapped on the files stored in the Region2 bucket.
+* **Switch the synonyms** from to the base tables mapped on the files stored in the Region1 source bucket, to the base tables mapped on the files stored in the Region2 target bucket.

 With **OCI Full Stack Disaster Recovery**, you have three different choices for configuring the user-defined steps: